gh, we saw

 Tiergarten and passed large open areas where the favorite park pastime

-grilling" was in full swing on
+of "grilling" was in full swing on

 this Sunday afternoon.
 Not far from